 Woot!
 BG-boosting cheers to that!

 On the other hand, we're bummed to learn that a leading brand of glucose tabs has been discontinued.
 Perrigo has announced it will stop making the popular Dex4 glucose tabs and gel that for years have graced the shelves of big chain retailers around the country.
-In fact, Perrigo tells us they discontinued Dex4 (no relation to the California CGM company Dexcom, btw) a "few months ago" in Spring 2018, and the company says that no more product is being shipped to stores.
+In fact, Perrigo tells us they discontinued Dex4 (no relation to the California CGM company Dexcom, btw) a "few months ago" in Spring 2018, and the company says that no more product is being shipped to stores in the USA.
 Once those stocks vanish, that's it.

 Remember, these are the glucose tabs and gels that have been around for many years, often sold under the brand name of stores like CVS, Kroger, Target and Walmart.

 We have more on these latest developments below, as well as a look at other changes in the fast-acting glucose market that our D-Community should be aware of.
 Read on...

 Given the complicated process of mixing and preparing the current glucagon kits, we've all been anxiously awaiting a new way to administer glucagon for years now.
 And now there's finally progress to report on the Lilly-owned glucagon that comes in dry powder form and is sprayed into the nose in case of severe hypos.

 This is the product first developed by Locemia Solutions in Canada, which I had the opportunity to try as part of an early clinical trial in Spring 2014.
 Lilly acquired the investigational product in October 2015, and it's been caught up in clinical R&D since then.
 For the past couple years, we have seen impressive Phase III data at different conferences and been awaiting the next step toward regulatory filing.